MotherOfUnicorns/recipes/indonesian_semur.md

 ### cook

 - In a wok or deep pan, heat 2 tbsp oil and add curry paste.
 Cook until fragrant.
-- Add pre-cooked protein & vegetables and diluted coconut milk.
+- Add pre-cooked protein & vegetables, diluted coconut milk, and the dry spice mix.
 Cook for 10 min.
 - Add brown sugar and soy sauce.
 Adjust seasoning if needed.
 - Serve with rice, and eat!